 While Amazon will try to direct you to their self-help options at first, it isn’t too hard to arrange a phone call or to contact them via email or live chat.

-The amazing thing with their phone support is that if you jump through all the hoops, you can talk to an agent right away—and they’ll call you.
+The amazing thing with their automated chat support is that if you jump through all the hoops, you can talk to an agent right away—and they’ll call you.
 That means no waiting on hold.
 Plus, with 24/7 support, you can get help whenever you need it.

 One of the coolest innovations Amazon ever made in providing human support was Mayday for the Fire.
 With two taps, customers could get a live support agent on their device who could explain how to fix a problem, digitally draw on the screen to point something out, or even take over the device remotely when given permission.
 It was practically as good as in-person support and you didn’t even have to get off the couch.